 Precise alignment of the cathodes at the electron accelerator

 A photo cathode in a superconductive high-frequency electron gun is used to optimise the source of the electron bunches that are to be accelerated.
 During further acceleration, the electron bunches thereby generated remain more compact than bunches from other sources.
 This allows them to be used for achieving higher-quality X-rays, among other things.
+The electron source in the bERLinPro project is aligned by using three capacitive flat sensors together with a DT6220 controller.
 In the process, the tilting and change of the holder’s position during cooling from room temperature to 2 Kelvin (-271 °C) is monitored.